Kurisutaru/twitter-rss-feed-to-discord/README.md

 This project enables the pooling of data from a Twitter RSS feed sourced from a public Nitter Instance and forwards it to a Discord Webhook Embed.
 By utilizing this system, you can keep your Discord community updated with the latest tweets from a specific Twitter account without directly interacting with the platform.

 ## Changelogs

+- [Added] Config switch to not generate My own embed implementation, also replacing the posted link into something else (like fxtwitter.com), or keep it blank if you don't want to change.
-- Now support multiple webhook and multiple user mention
+- Now support multiple webhook and multiple user mention.
-- Revamped core code (mostly taken from my other project)
+- Revamped core code (mostly taken from my other project).

 ## Table of Contents